Skip to main content

 Tennis

-Verbier has three clay tennis courts that you can book to play on in summer.
-There is also a tennis club which you can join, and an advanced tennis camp which children can join to hone their skills.
-The camp helps children develop with a combination of mental as well as physical training.
+There is a tennis club which you can join, and an advanced tennis camp for children designed to be a combination of mental and physical training.

 Squash